zigguratvertigo/rust-sort/README.md

 ## Notes

 This repository was created merely as a learning exercise.
+The sorting algorithms found here have been implemented in a simple, easy to understand form.

-Implementations can definitely be improved.
-Feedback / PRs appreciated! :)
+Implementations can be definitely improved.
+Feedback / PRs appreciated too! :)